-So, as recently as 1840 the closest this comet got to the Sun was 373 million miles but today–when our measurements of water vapor were made–it comes a bit closer than 120 million miles from the Sun.
-In 1840 most of the comets orbit would have been spent much further way than 373 million miles and have been so cold that it effectively expelled no water at all.
-Had we used Thomas’ method of calculation in the year 1840 we would have estimated that the comet may live for another billion years and have lived billions of years before.
+What have learned?
+As recently as 1840 the closest this comet came to the Sun was 373 million miles but today–when our measurements of water vapor were made–it comes a bit closer than 120 million miles from the Sun.
+In 1840 most of its orbit would have been spent much further way than 373 million miles and therefore would have been unaffected by the sun effectively expelled no water at all.
+Had we used Thomas’ simply method of calculation of comet lifespan in the year 1840 we would have estimated that the comet may live for another billion years and have lived billions of years before.

-The calculations that lead us to that conclusion are not quite as simple as those performed by Thomas but he should have realized that the orbit of a comet would not be expected to be the same over time since there are large planets whose gravity will affect it.
-It appears that Thomas has yet again managed to demonstrate his unwillingness to do basic background research before writing an article or worse yet keep his audience in the dark about something he knows contradicts his message.
+The calculations that lead us to that conclusion are not quite as simple as those performed by Thomas but he should have known that the orbit of a comet would not be expected to be the same over time since there are large planets whose gravity will cause it to change over time.
+It appears that Thomas has yet again managed to illustrate his unwillingness to do basic background research before writing an article or worse yet keep his audience in the dark about evidence he knows contradicts his conclusions.
 This is a disservice to his audience and reflects poorly on the credibility of ICR as self-proclaimed source of science information for evangelical Christians.

 By making it sound like the existence of this comet should be a mystery to astronomers and that this should cast doubt on the age of the Universe, what Thomas has written is not a science story but rather a science fiction story.

-Last we saw Mr. Thomas he was telling us that a layer of pebbles buried 770 feet below the Dead Sea was evidence of the destruction of Sodom and Gomorrah (Origins of the Dead Sea: All Dried Up – No Room for a Dry Dead Sea in the Young Earth Timeline).
+Not long before he wrote this article, Thomas he was telling us that a layer of pebbles buried 770 feet below the Dead Sea was evidence of the destruction of Sodom and Gomorrah (Origins of the Dead Sea: All Dried Up – No Room for a Dry Dead Sea in the Young Earth Timeline).
 There we discovered that he hadn’t done sufficient background research to discover that articles published by his own organization contradicted his claims.
-Those of us that read Mr. Thomas’ work will recognize that these examples aren’t simply rare lapses in attention to detail but rather they represent a longstanding pattern of misreading sources, not reading sources, or simply making up hypotheses to fit stories with no regard to their plausibility.
+Those of us that read Thomas’ work will recognize that these examples aren’t simply rare lapses in attention to detail but rather they represent a longstanding pattern of misreading sources, not reading sources, or simply making up hypotheses to fit stories with no regard to their plausibility.

-I understand that the focus of Thomas’ job is to provide an alternative way to interpret current news stories to fit a young earth paradigm, and so I don’t expect him to admit or believe that the data don’t support his overall worldview.
-But it is one thing to have a different interpretation of facts, and it is another to be unaware of basic information necessary to understanding a story, which invariably leads to a wrong interpretation of the evidence.
+I understand that the focus of his job is to provide an alternative way to interpret current news stories to fit a young earth paradigm, and so I don’t expect him to admit or believe that the data don’t support his overall worldview.
+But it is one thing to have a different interpretation of facts, and it is another to be unaware of basic information necessary to understanding a story.
+To be so unaware invariably leads to a wrong interpretation of the evidence.
 Unfortunately, Thomas is a trusted authority for many Christians who are looking for evidence that science supports their young-earth interpretation of the Bible.
-That trust would seem to be misplaced.
+That trust is misplaced.

-That misplaced trust can be seen on the Facebook comments section of ICR, AIG or CMI when so many of those comments confidently use YEC arguments that Thomas and others have provided to chastise other Christians.
-One comment that really stuck out to me (unfortunately I didn’t copy it at the time) proclaimed “astronomers are idiots for believing the Universe is ancient because a simple calculator will show them that it is young.”
-This was made in clear reference to Thomas’ article on Comet 67P which had just come out.
+That misplaced trust can be seen on the Facebook comments section of ICR, AIG or CMI where so many of those comments confidently use YEC arguments that Thomas and others have provided to chastise other Christians.
+One comment that really stuck out to me (unfortunately I didn’t take a screenshot at the time) proclaimed “astronomers are idiots for believing the Universe is ancient because a simple calculator will show them that it is young.”
+This was a clear reference to Thomas’ article on Comet 67P which had just come out.
 This person believes that Thomas is doing good science and presenting them with not only facts but good interpretations of those facts.
 A frustrating comment, yes, but I’m sympathetic to that person’s plight.
-They want to believe they have physical evidence for something they already believe must be true – that the earth is young.
-What I have less sympathy and more frustration for are individuals that are in a position of authority who place those who trust them in the position of looking foolish when they repeat their unjustified claims.
+They want to believe they have physical evidence for something they already believe must be true—that the earth is young.
+What I have less sympathy and more frustration for are individuals that are in a position of authority.
+They are the ones who place their followers in the position of looking foolish when they repeat their unjustified claims.

 The ends don’t justify the means.
 God is not glorified by poor scholarship.
 At times, I have been too quick in my assessment of data.
 I have not done my due diligence in reading the original research articles before I comment on them or use them to support my position.
 I have been quick to criticize without questioning my own assumptions.
 When that has happened no good has come of it.
 Each time I do so, I have lost some of the trust of those that look to me to provide accurate reporting and to provide analysis that is based on thorough background research.